 I consider myself to be quite a productive person and decided to find out if that’s really true.
 I noted down what I was doing across each day for a full week and tallied up the hours of each activity.
-The total is 108 hours (60 being sleep), equivalent to around 15.5 hours per day, and this is what it looks like.
+The total is 108 hours (60 being sleep), equivalent to around 15.5 hours per day, and here’s how it looks:

 Firstly, my work involves sitting at four computer screens and is unvaried enough to not require sub-categories.
 Miscellaneous includes a food shop, aimless internet browsing and several hours in bed either trying to fall asleep or having woken up and not bothered to get up.

 9to5strength is mostly scripting/filming YouTube content, and my conversations were all face to face.
-It should be noted I almost certainly cut down on aimless web browsing simply by being aware I was recording my activity.
+I almost certainly cut down on aimless web browsing simply by being aware I was recording my activity.

-One of the reasons I consider myself productive is that the 13 hours of commuting includes studying a language on my phone, reading non-fiction, listening to educational podcasts and catching up with friends on WhatsApp.
-I wanted to give it the label ‘commute’ to highlight that without it I would, like some people choose to, spend 13 hours a week simply sitting on a train.
+One of the reasons I consider myself productive is that the 13 hours of commuting is spent multi-tasking.
+I’m studying a language on my phone, reading non-fiction, listening to educational podcasts and catching up with friends on WhatsApp.
+I wanted to give it the label ‘commute’ to highlight that I spend 13 hours a week sitting on a train.

 Another thing I do is to prepare food while I’m getting ready.
-That often involves boiling chicken and rice while I take a shower as opposed to standing there supervising it for 20 minutes.
-We have an in-house chef at work so those meals are simply walking to the kitchen and back, then eating at my desk as I work (no meal breaks).
+I can boil chicken and rice while I take a shower instead of supervising it for 20 minutes.
+We have an in-house chef at my office so that saves time on meal prep.

-Adding up TV, work, 9to5strength and some of my commute/misc gives me around 77 hours of screen time a week, or 11 hours a day staring at a screen.
-My four screen setup at work means I’m facing a wall of artificial light while the voice of my optometrist tells me to look away and blink more frequently.
+Adding up TV, work, 9to5strength and some of my commute/miscellaneous gives me around 77 hours of screen time a week.
+That’s equivalent to 11 hours a day staring at a screen.
+My four screen setup at work means I’m facing a wall of artificial light.
+I’ve already noticed my eyesight deteriorate and my optometrist encouraged me to look away and blink more frequently.

-Luckily my work provide an adjustable standing desk and I have one at home too, else I’d have a similar number for hours spent sitting, and as we know sitting is the new smoking.
+Luckily my work provide an adjustable standing desk and I have one at home too.
+If that wasn’t the case I’d have a similar number for hours spent sitting.
+That would be problematic, as we all know sitting is the new smoking.

-I’m in the generation of lifelong learners where we must constantly evolve to stay employable, and so I dedicate 5-10 hours per week studying to improve my skill-set.
-I also probably watch one film a week but this happened to be the week of a new Game of Thrones season and I watched an extended catch-up programme as well as the first episode.
+I’m in the generation of lifelong learners where we must constantly evolve to stay employable.
+For that reason I dedicate 5-10 hours per week studying to improve my skill-set.
+I would typically watch one film a week but this happened to be the week of a new Game of Thrones season.
+I ended up watching an extended catch-up programme as well as the first episode.

 I’d also highlight that without any dependants it could be considered quite a selfish/lonely life.
-I cook by myself, eat by myself, work out by myself, spend evenings and weekends in the office while my wife works a 9 to 5, and only half an hour of Miscellaneous involved anyone else (playing Scrabble).
+I cook by myself, eat by myself, work out by myself and spend evenings and weekends in the office.
+My wife works a 9 to 5, and only half an hour of Miscellaneous involved anyone else (playing Scrabble).
 Even this article is pretty self indulgent, but it’s more of an exercise in personal reflection that I felt like sharing.

-If you consider yourself productive I would highly encourage you to repeat this exercise on yourself and see whether there are any surprises.
-The idea is taken from the book The Effective Executive, where a CEO asks his secretary to note his hours spent on each activity in a week and finds it’s not what he expected at all.
-He under-estimates the time he spends doing mundane tasks that he could delegate, and very little working on the core problems his role should be fixing.
+If you consider yourself productive I would highly encourage you to repeat this exercise on yourself.
+You may find some surprising results.
+The idea is taken from the book The Effective Executive by Peter Drucker.
+In it, a CEO asks his secretary to note his hours spent on each activity in a working week.
+When he reviews the results, he finds it’s not at all what he expected.
+He under-estimates the time he spends doing mundane tasks that he could delegate.
+This also means he spends far less time working on the core problems his role should be fixing.